CuckooEXE/ImperfectProjector/README.md

 ## The Hardware

 It's time to open this sucker up, and see if there is UART or some other serial communication mechanism.
 Now, this is where I messed up, *just a little bit*, and accidentally severed one of the connections on the ribbon cable that connects the actual projector lens to the board.
 The projector still turns on, but it's just a blank white screen now.
 Whoops!
-You can see below an image of the main board, as well as some annotations, below.
+You can see an image of the main board, as well as some annotations, below.

 ![Main Board](./images/board-annotated.png)